chalhoub-engineering/frontend-developer/README.md

 - main product data (image url, title, price, available sizes, colors description)
 - see more products (products image urls)

-Consider those files to be your API, feel free to put them online to make a proper calls.
+Consider those files to be your API, feel free to put them online to be able to do a proper calls.

 ### STEP 3